 Enjoy almond flour biscotti so crunchy and delicious, no one will suspect it’s gluten-free!
-This simple recipe is versatile for a variety of flavors, and morphs into a dairy-free or keto recipe with ease!
+This simple recipe is versatile for a variety of flavors, and is so good, people ooohh and ahhhh about how they prefer it over traditional recipes.
+What’s the secret?
+There’s an easy ingredient you have right in your panty to help bind the ingredients.
+Let’s get baking!

-Start your day with a gluten-free biscotti recipe made with almond flour dunked in coffee or enjoy as a dessert cookie dipped in wine.
-With a light, crispy texture, rich almond flavor, and hint of sweetness, it’s hard to go wrong!
+Start your day with a gluten-free biscotti recipe made with almond flour dunked in coffee or enjoy as a dessert cookie.
+With a light, crispy texture, rich almond flavor, and hint of sweetness, my Italian grandmother would approve of these as much as she does my gluten-free recipe for savoiardi.

-- Almond flour – Use blanched almond flour, not almond meal for this recipe
+- Almond flour – Use blanched almond flour, not almond meal for this recipe, which works better in baking recipes like this and almond flour banana bread.

 - Sugar – The recipe calls for granulated sugar, but light brown sugar or coconut sugar may be used.
-For low carb almond flour biscotti, replace the sugar with 1/4 cup erythritol or a granular sweetener.
+If you’d like to try a sugar-free substitute, read through the comments below.
+Many readers have shared how they’ve done it with success!

 - Butter – Use softened butter to cream with the sugar.
 I have not personally tried this, but I believe soft coconut oil (not melted) or vegan butter sticks would work for a dairy-free recipe.